lenniecottrell/100Days-r2/README.md

     - add a hover animation to the cards
     - add routes to the other pages and start building them
   ###### Notes/Learnings
+    - other future to-dos include publishing to github pages, adding authentication

 </details>